Equivariant toric geometry and Euler-Maclaurin formulae: Introduction

-Khovanskii and Pukhlikov \cite{KP} extended the classical (one-dimensional) Euler-Maclaurin identity to a formula for the sum of the values of a polynomial over the lattice points in higher-dimensional {\it regular} lattice polytopes (corresponding to smooth projective toric varieties).
+Khovanskii and Pukhlikov \cite{KP} obtained an Euler-Maclaurin formula for the sum of the values of a polynomial over the lattice points in a {\it regular} lattice polytope (corresponding to a smooth projective toric variety).
 The first substantial advance for non-regular polytopes was a different type of Euler-Maclaurin formula for {\it simple} polytopes achieved by the first and fourth authors in \cite{CS2,S}, by using their theory of topological {\it characteristic $L$-classes} of singular spaces (agreeing with $\widehat{T}_{1*}$ in this context).
 A few years later, the Khovanskii-Pukhlikov formula was extended to {simple} lattice polytopes by Brion-Vergne \cite{BrV1} \cite{BrV2}, the latter using the {\it equivariant Hirzebruch-Riemann-Roch} theorem for the corresponding complete simplicial toric varieties, together with localization techniques in equivariant cohomology.
-Other Euler-Maclaurin type formulae were obtained by Guillemin \cite{G} by using methods from symplectic geometry and geometric quantization, by Karshon et al. \cite{KSW} by combinatorial means, etc. While most of above-mentioned Euler-Maclaurin formulae are obtained by integrating the function $f$ over a dilatation of the polytope, the Cappell-Shaneson approach involves a summation over the faces of the polytope of integrals (over such faces) of linear differential operators with constant coefficients, applied to the function; see also \cite{BrV3} for some formulae of this type.
+Other Euler-Maclaurin type formulae were obtained by Guillemin \cite{G} by using methods from symplectic geometry and geometric quantization, by Karshon et al. \cite{KSW} by combinatorial means, etc. While most of above-mentioned Euler-Maclaurin formulae are obtained by integrating the function $f$ over a dilation of the polytope, the Cappell-Shaneson formula involves a summation over the faces of the polytope of integrals (over such faces) of linear differential operators with constant coefficients, applied to the function; see also \cite{BrV3} for some formulae of this type.
 Later on, these Euler-Maclaurin formulae have been extended (even for non-simplicial toric varieties, resp., non-simple lattice polytopes) by Berline--Vergne \cite{BeV1, BeV2} and Garoufalidis--Pommersheim \cite{GP}, together with Fischer--Pommersheim \cite{FP}, to local formulae satisfying a {\it Danilov condition} (see also the work of Pommershein--Thomas \cite{PT} for such formulae for the Todd class in the non-equivariant context).
 In the geometric context of toric varieties, all of these Danilov type formulae depend in a crucial way on the birational invariance of the (equivariant) Todd class of the structure sheaf.
 However, this birational invariance property does not apply to the more general context studied in this paper.